Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

-### A Stable Home
+###

 Let's work backwards to find the equivalent list of things that a student would need to get an A on an exam.

 f(access to past exam material, time, effort)

-time means the student must start with enough time to cover the material 4-5 times, for each question on the past exams.
+Time means the student must start with enough time to cover the material 4-5 times, for each question on the past exams.

 effort also has some prerequisites, those that are correlated with the ability to sit and focus on answering and recalling the answers before you.

 breaking down effort = E(hunger, restedness, stress, motivation, etc.)

 Motivation is a big one and can overcome deficiencies in some other areas temporarily.
 We'll cover that in the second part of the series.
-All the rest of the factors that go into "effort" and "time" I'm going to classify as the foundations to achieving what you want in education.
+All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.

+Do I have these foundations?

+A year ago, not necessarily.
+Right now, yes!
+We have increased state capacity, by a lot.

 I have been a resource cursed person.

 Finding early and middle education easy is not naturaly amenable to developing functioning governing institutions. (legacy businesses that do not or can not innovate)

 What things have I accumulated since last year?